Stephanie St. James: St. James Acting Studio

 Launched The St. James Acting Studio, which opened its doors in Miami, Florida, in the fall of 2010 and offers training in film, TV, commercials, musical theater, and voice-overs.
 Her students have been seen in such Broadway shows as Hamilton the Musical, films as Tom Cruise's Rock of Ages and the TV series Magic City, and Burn Notice.

+Awards and recognition

+For her performance as Squeak in “The Color Purple,” she was nominated in 2008 for an NAACP Theater Award” Best Supporting Actress."

+Stephanie received the 2010 San Francisco Broadway World Fan Award for Best Leading Actress in a Musical Local, for her role as Mimi in Rent at 6th Street Playhouse in Northern California.

+Stephanie was also honored with the 2011 FREC Award by The Film Recording Entertainment Council in 2011 for Acting Coach of South Florida.